deinsoftware/hardhat/README.md

 Select `mac.command` file, then choose `File > Make Alias` or press `Command-L` name it as **Hard Hat** (with blank space between) and add execute permission with `chmod +x "Hard Hat"` command.

-Copy the picture in `icon.png` file  to the Clipboard.
+Copy the `icon.png` content on the Clipboard.
 One way to do this is to open the picture in Preview, choose `Edit > Select All`, then choose `Edit > Copy` or press `Command-C`.

 Select **Hard Hat** (alias shortcut) file, then choose `File > Get Info`.
 At the top of the Info window, click the picture of the icon to select it, then choose `Edit > Paste` or press `Command-V`.